Engee documentation

 Description

-The Switch block passes the signal from the first or third input depending on the value of the signal on the second input.
-The first and third inputs are input signals, the second input is a control signal.
-The condition under which the block passes the signal from the first input to the output is set by the Criteria for passing first input and Threshold parameters.
+Block Switch skips the signal from the first or third input, depending on the value of the signal at the second input.
+The first and third inputs are input signals, the second input is the control input.
+The condition under which the block passes the signal from the first input to the output is set by the parameters Criteria for passing first input and Threshold.

 Ports